+Given that, we combined $L_{[CII]}$ and \mh~measurements and upper limits for the $z>7$ quasars presented in Table~\ref{tab:properties} with measurements for 21 $z\gtrsim6$ quasars from the literature (see Table~\ref{tab:comp_sample_z6}) to provide a new calibration for the \mh-\lcii~relation.
+We fitted data points of the resulting quasar sample of 25 objects with a linear regression based on a Bayesian approach, using the Python package {\it linmix} \citep{linmix}.
+This package allows us to consider errors on both variables, $L_{[CII]}$ and \mh, and upper limits on \mh.
+The best-fit relation is

 and is shown in Fig.~\ref{fig:cii_zanella}.
 The same relation corresponds roughly to a \mh-to-\lcii~ratio of $\sim3.9^{+1.7}_{-2.3}$ in the \lcii~regime $10^{9-10}$ \lsun, almost one order of magnitude lower than that predicted by \cite{Zanella18}.
-We note that even if we consider a Milky Way like CO-H$_{\rm 2}$ conversion factor ($alpha_{CO}=4.3$ \uaco) to derive \mh~for high-z quasars, the corresponding \mh~would result lower by a factor 1.5-2 than those derived assuming the calibration of \cite{Zanella18}.
-This relation provides \mh~estimates for luminous quasars ($L_{bol}>10^{46}$ erg/s) at $z>5$ that are way more accurate than those provided by scaling relation calibrated from star-forming or dwarf galaxies at lower redshift.\\ While applying this relation to high-redshift quasars, it is crucial to consider the following factors: (i) large-scale ionized winds driven by the accreting SMBH could significantly boost the observed \lcii~(e.g., \citealt{Bischetti24}); (ii) tidally stripped gas due to merging companions close to the quasar (e.g., \citealt{Tripodi24a, Decarli24}) could enhance \lcii~measurements, especially in observations with limited angular resolution.
+We note that even if we considered a Milky Way like CO-H$_{\rm 2}$ conversion factor ($\alpha_{CO}=4.3$ \uaco) to derive \mh~for high-z quasars, the corresponding \mh~would be lower by a factor of 1.5-2 than those derived assuming the calibration of \cite{Zanella18}.
+This relation provides \mh~estimates for luminous quasars ($L_{bol}>10^{46}$ erg/s) at $z>5$ that are way more accurate than those provided by scaling relation calibrated from star-forming or dwarf galaxies at lower redshifts.

+While applying this relation to high-redshift quasars, it is crucial to consider the following factors: (i) large-scale ionized winds driven by the accreting SMBH could significantly boost the observed \lcii~(e.g., \citealt{Bischetti24}); (ii) tidally stripped gas due to merging companions close to the quasar (e.g., \citealt{Tripodi24a, Decarli24}) could enhance \lcii~measurements, especially in observations with limited angular resolution.
 Both (i) and (ii) cases could significantly overestimate the molecular gas masses in the quasar's host galaxy.